Pork in all its forms

 What it’s all about: A carnivore’s idea of heaven, A Casa do Porco means ‘House of the Pig’ in Portuguese, and with everything from crunchy chunks of pancetta crackling to pork tartare, it’s a true homage to the hog, with all meat 100% Brazilian.
-Chef Jefferson Rueda’s food is complemented by delicious desserts from Saiko Izawa, winner of this year’s Latin America's Best Pastry Chef Award, sponsored by República del Cacao.
+Chef Jefferson Rueda’s food is complemented by delicious desserts from Saiko Izawa, winner of last year’s Latin America's Best Pastry Chef Award.

 About the chef: Born in the interior of São Paulo state, Rueda started out as a butcher in his hometown.
-He trained at a Brazilian offshoot of the Culinary Institute of America and worked at numerous top restaurants in São Paulo city, later gaining experience at El Celler de Can Roca in Girona.
-He is perhaps best known for his stint as head chef at Attimo, where he worked from 2011 to 2015, entering the Latin America’s 50 Best Restaurants list at No.32 in 2013.
+He trained at a Brazilian offshoot of the Culinary Institute of America and worked at numerous top restaurants in São Paulo city, later gaining experience at El Celler de Can Roca in Girona, Spain.
+He was previously known for his stint as head chef at Attimo, where he worked from 2011 to 2015, entering the Latin America’s 50 Best Restaurants list at No.32 in 2013.

 On the menu: An extensive list of pork-based options is divided into “eating with the hands” – pork jowl sushi, pork croquettes, blood sausage; “with a spoon” – a porky take on the Brazilian mocotó cow’s feet stew; “from the grill” – tongue and sausage; and “from the pig’s belly” – pork belly and pancetta crackling.
 There are also salads, egg dishes, pasta and rice options, and finally a mouth-watering list of cured hams.